sul-dlss/moab-versioning/.github/pull_request_template.md

-## Why was this change made?
+## Why was this change made? 🤔

-## How was this change tested?
+## How was this change tested? 🤨

-## Which documentation and/or configurations were updated?
+⚡ ⚠ If this change has cross service impact, run ***[integration test create_preassembly_image_spec.rb](https://github.com/sul-dlss/infrastructure-integration-test)*** on stage as it tests preservation, and/or test in stage environment, in addition to specs.⚡